CanDenizGokgedik/collusion-resistant-zktls/README.md

 ### Honest-Coordinator Assumption

 The current ZK implementation runs Groth16 with the coordinator holding the full witness (K_MAC).
-This implements the *honest-but-curious* coordinator model from paper §IV.C.
+The paper describes a setting where coordinator (Vcoord) is honest-but-curious (paper §IV, Problem Formulation).

-A fully trustless implementation requires **collaborative zk-SNARKs** where each auxiliary verifier contributes its witness share `wᵢ` without revealing it to the coordinator (paper §III.B).
+A fully trustless implementation requires **collaborative zk-SNARKs** where each auxiliary verifier contributes its witness share `wᵢ` without revealing it to the coordinator (paper §VIII.C eq.
+2, and ref [32]).
 This is left as future work and would require MPC-based R1CS witness extension (e.g., Pianist or a port of Alex Özdemir's collaborative-zksnark to arkworks 0.4 + BN254).

 ### BN254 Pairing Trivial Acceptance